fwahlster-amd/AMDGPU-ISA/README.md

 ## Overview 🛠️

-This Visual Studio Code extension provides comprehensive syntax highlighting for x86, x64 and ARM assembly language using Intel syntax.
+This Visual Studio Code extension provides comprehensive syntax highlighting for AMDGPU  assembly language for GCN/RDNA.
 It's designed to improve readability and understanding of assembly code, including compiler-generated output.

 ## Features ✨

-- Syntax highlighting for x86, x64 and ARM assembly instructions 💻
+- Syntax highlighting for AMDGPU assembly instructions 💻
 - Support for Intel syntax 🧠
 - Highlighting of registers, memory operands, and numeric constants 🔍
 - Recognition of common assembler directives ⚙️